gdigrenadier/CGOML/README.md

 # CGOML
  A pretty terrible Generals Online compatible mod loader.
 Its basically meant to be a very shitty replacement for GenLauncher until Generals Online actually supports Genlauncher.
+You can download Generals Online from the official website: https://www.playgenerals.online/

 # HOW TO USE

 # Compiling
-To compile you must first install AutoHotkey V2.
+To compile you must first install AutoHotkey V2, which you can download from here: https://www.playgenerals.online/.
 Then, right click on the .ahk files to either compile with GUI or just compile.

 # Setting Up